linrongbin16/fzfx.nvim/README.md

 > E(x)tended commands missing in [fzf.vim](https://github.com/junegunn/fzf.vim).

 This is the next generation of [fzfx.vim](https://github.com/linrongbin16/fzfx.vim).
-A brand new fzf plugin for Neovim, build from scratch, focused on usability, customization and performance.
+A brand new fzf plugin for Neovim, build from scratch, focused on user friendly, customization and performance.

 - [Feature](#feature)
 - [Requirement](#requirement)